djrlj694/cookiecutter-repo/REFERENCES.md

 # References

-The following is a list of sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [Cookiecutter Repo](README.md).
+API documentation, tutorials, and other online references and made portions of this project possible.
+The following is a list of some such sources that were helpful or inspirational when learning new topics, troubleshooting bugs, authoring documentation, etc. while developing or maintaining [Cookiecutter Repo](README.md).

 ## Cookiecutter